Becky Sharp: Dramatic portrayals

 In 1899, Langdon Mitchell's production of Vanity Fair toured the United States with Minnie Maddern Fiske as Sharp, a role Fiske received critical praise for.
 The following year his production was plagiarised by Gertrude Coghlan's Delcher & Hennessy theatre company, with herself in the lead role, until Mitchell sued.

 The first film version of Vanity Fair was released in 1915.
-This was a silent movie directed by Charles Brabin and also starring Fiske in the main role.
+This was a silent film directed by Charles Brabin and also starring Fiske in the main role.
 Another silent version, directed by Walter Courtney Rowden and starring Kyrie Bellew, was made and released in Britain seven years later.
 The following year saw another silent production released by Samuel Goldwyn; this was directed by Hugo Ballin and starred his wife, Mabel, as Sharp.
 The film is now considered lost.

 The first spoken-word release was Chester M. Franklin's 1932 film of Vanity Fair, with Sharp played by Myrna Loy; her marriage scene was filmed in Boston's Louisburg Square, representing Russell Square in London.
 Three years later Miriam Hopkins played Sharp in Rouben Mamoulian's production, which was the first feature film to use three-strip Technicolor.
 Hopkins was nominated for an Academy Award for her portrayal.
 Reese Witherspoon played Sharp in Mira Nair's 2004 film based on the novel; Rotten Tomatoes criticized the film's version of the character, writing "A more likable Becky Sharp makes for a less interesting movie."

 Vanity Fair has also been produced numerous times for television.
 It was first serialised by the BBC in 1956, and starred Joyce Redman.
 The second BBC version in 1967, starred Susan Hampshire.
-This was followed twenty years later, also by the BBC at the Pebble Mill studios, with Eve Matheson as Sharp.
+This was followed twenty years later, also by the BBC at the Pebble Mill Studios, with Eve Matheson as Sharp.
 Andrew Davies wrote the screenplay of a BBC television drama of Vanity Fair which was screened in 1998; Natasha Little played Becky Sharp.
 Little won the Best Actress in a Drama Series category in the following year's Biarritz International Television Festival as well as a BAFTA nomination for Best Actress in a Leading Role for her portrayal of Sharp.
 (Note: Natasha Little also went on to play the role of Lady Jane Crawley in Mira Nair's 2004 film.)
 Olivia Cooke played Sharp in a 2018 television series, screened on ITV over seven episodes.

+The 2008 play Becky Shaw by Gina Gionfriddo references in its title Becky Sharp.